 - button large front buttons.

-- connect her jacket zipper and zip it up
+- connect jacket zippers and zip them up

 - know the front and back of clothing.

-- step into his pants and pull them up
+- step into pants and pull them up

 - dress without your help or supervision

-- put on her t-shirt or jumper the right way each time.
+- put on t-shirts or jumpers the right way each time.